redwoodjs/redwoodjs-com-archive/cookbook/Third_Party_API.md

 ![image](https://user-images.githubusercontent.com/300/79393581-7f574080-7f2a-11ea-8ccc-2a404e4c6874.png)

 Gross.
-This happens when our service tries to parse the response from OpenWeather and can't find one of the data points we're looking for.
+This happens when our service tries to parse the response from OpenWeather and can't find one of the data points we're looking for (the array under the `weather` key).
 We should put together a nicer error message than that.
 Let's look at the response from OpenWeather when you enter a zip code that doesn't exist: https://api.openweathermap.org/data/2.5/weather?zip=11111,us&appid=YOUR_API_KEY

 ```json
 {